collective/collective.developermanual/source/content/workflow.rst

-Go to 'http:yourhost.com:8080/yourPloneSiteName/portal_workflows/manage_main', copy and paste 'simple_publication_workflow', to have a skeleton for start-off, rename 'copy_of_simple_publication_workflow' o 'your_workflow' or add a new workflow via the dropdwon-menu and have a tabula rasa.
+Go to 'http:yourhost.com:8080/yourPloneSiteName/portal_workflows/manage_main', copy and paste 'simple_publication_workflow', to have a skeleton for start-off, rename 'copy_of_simple_publication_workflow' to 'your_workflow' or add a new workflow via the dropdwon-menu and have a tabula rasa.

 Add and remove states and transitions, assign permissions etc., see